-If you have access to a machine running a Windows operating system, download SupportPac ES06, MQe Server Support, which contains MQe_Explorer and follow the instructions given to get started with MQe.
+If you have access to a machine running a Windows operating system, download SupportPac ES02, MQe_Explorer, and follow the instructions given to get started with MQe.
 You do not have to install the licensed product beforehand, but if you do not, you are restricted by the terms of the license.